Ruby Sparks: Plot

-After talking with Harry, Calvin tries to write Ruby back to her original self, but his wording leaves her confused.
-They fight once more, and he attempts to cheer her up by taking her to a party hosted by author Langdon Tharp.
-Calvin leaves Ruby and talks with others about his unfinished manuscript.
-He runs into his ex-girlfriend Lila, who accuses him of being uninterested in anyone outside of himself.
-Langdon finds Ruby alone and flirts with her, convincing her to strip to her underwear and join him in the pool.
-Furious and humiliated, Calvin drives Ruby home.
+Confiding in Harry, Calvin tries to write Ruby back to her original self, but his wording leaves her confused.
+They argue once more, and he attempts to cheer her up by taking her to a party hosted by his mentor, author Langdon Tharp.
+Leaving Ruby on her own, Calvin runs into his ex-girlfriend Lila, also a novelist, who accuses him of being uninterested in anyone outside of himself; Calvin deflects the blame and they part ways bitterly.
+Meanwhile, Langdon flirts with Ruby, eventually convincing her to join him in the pool in her underwear.
+A furious Calvin catches them in the act.

-They fight, and Ruby tells Calvin that he cannot stop her from doing what she wants.
-As she prepares to leave, Calvin reveals that she is a product of his imagination and that he can make her do anything he writes.
-Their growing argument leads to a crazed Calvin forcing Ruby to perform increasingly frenzied and humiliating acts.
-Ruby collapses and when Calvin tries to approach her—feeling confused, lost, and having no control of her own self—she locks herself in his room.

-Distraught and ashamed, Calvin writes a final page stating that as soon as Ruby leaves the house, she is no longer his creation, no longer subject to his will, and is free.
-He leaves the manuscript outside her door with a note telling her to read the last page and that he loves her.
+A fight ensues upon arriving home, with Ruby declaring that Calvin cannot control her.
+As she prepares to leave him, Calvin reveals that she is a product of his imagination and that he can make her do anything he writes.
+Ruby dismisses this until Calvin forces her to perform increasingly frenzied and humiliating acts as he writes on his typewriter.
+Afterward, Ruby locks herself away from Calvin.
+Ashamed of his actions, Calvin writes a final page stating that as soon as Ruby leaves the house, she is free and no longer his creation and subject to his will.
+He leaves the manuscript for her to read, including a note that says he loves her.
 The next morning, Calvin finds the note and Ruby gone.

-Time passes, and Harry suggests Calvin write a new book about his experiences with Ruby.
-The novel, The Girlfriend, is a success.
-Walking Scotty in the park, Calvin sees a woman who appears to be Ruby but has no recollection of him, reading his book.
-She says that Calvin also seems familiar, which he deflects by showing her his author's photo on the book.
-She jokes that they ought to start over, urging him, "Don't tell me how it ends," to which he replies, "I promise."
+Time passes and Calvin, miserable without Ruby, is unable to find the drive to write again.
+Harry suggests he write a new book about his experiences with Ruby.
+Calvin is hesitant, believing his readers will think he is crazy but Harry insists they will think it is fiction.
+The novel, The Girlfriend, is a success, with the story moving several readers, including his family and therapist.
+While walking Scotty in the park, Calvin encounters a woman who appears to be Ruby, reading his book.
+She says that her friend thinks the story is pretentious but she has been enjoying it.
+When she notes that Calvin seems familiar, he responds by showing her his author's photo.
+The woman jokes that they ought to start over, urging him not to tell her how the story ends.
+Calvin promises not to, and smiles.